xianyingkong/diffusion-text-generation/docs/index.md

 The training process involves implementing a diffusion model architecture based on Gong et al.'s (2023) framework, utilizing a BERT-based transformer alongside a Byte Pair Encoding (BPE) tokenizer.
 This architecture enables efficient computation and transfer learning, reducing computation costs and training time.
 Additionally, a customized loss function is employed, incorporating components for denoising, regularization, and embedding learning to optimize the training process.

 # Experiments
+The experiments involved in training a text generation model based on Shakespearean plays and sonnets revealed several key findings.
+Initially attempting to train on a combination of plays and sonnets proved ineffective due to the distinct differences between conversational dialogue and poetic structures.
+However, the best-performing model emerged when layer-wise learning rate decay and warm-up steps were introduced, strategies not originally present in the DiffuSeq model.
+Despite attempts at transfer learning, the model struggled to grasp modern text structures before fine-tuning on Shakespearean data.

+Cleaning the data was crucial for model performance, with the method of sentence segmentation significantly impacting results.
+Particularly, limiting conversations to a maximum of two participants and cutting sentences based on the last line break within a sequence length of 128 characters proved beneficial.
+Moreover, randomizing the data was deemed essential, as training on consecutive plays led to poor performance due to the strong correlation between consecutive data points within the same play.

+After numerous experiments, specific hyperparameters were settled upon, including a dropout rate of 0.1, no weight decay, layer-wise learning rate decay set at 0.99, 500 warm-up steps, and 30,000 epochs, with 2000 diffusion steps per training session, taking approximately three hours to complete.
+Notably, incorporating character names before dialogue improved the model's ability to capture social networks within the text, although it resulted in all generated responses adhering to a "name: response" format, such as "Juliet: life's good."

 # Results